 Dictation (voice-to-text) to type out math equations a child says

-Here are seven software options to consider.
+Here are some software options to consider.
 Most of them run on both macOS and Windows.

 With the calculator: